Eric Rahill

 Eric Rahill (born July 16, 1993) is an American comedian, writer, and actor.
 Rahill is one of the core writers and recurring characters on The Paper, the spinoff series for The Office.
-His other best known work is in Rap World and Friendship, along with acting in I Think You Should Leave.
+He also appeared in Rap World and Friendship, along with acting in I Think You Should Leave.
 He co-hosts the Joy Tactics podcast with Jack Bensinger and Nate Varrone.

 Early life

 Rahill was raised in Washington state in an Evangelical Christian household.
 After deciding to pursue standup comedy, Rahill worked for Chicago's Second City on a cruise ship.

 Career

-After a career of standup and mainly comedic acting roles, Rahill has wrote and starred in Rap World, a feature-film collaboration between Rahill and fellow comedians Conner O'Malley and Jack Bensinger, which was filmed on weekends for over two to three years, resulting in over 70 hours of footage. and appeared in the A24 film Friendship.
-On The Paper, Rahill plays Travis Bienlien, a Softees employee and part-time reporter for the titular paper, and was given sole writing credit on episode six, titled "Churnalism".
+After a career of standup and mainly comedic acting roles, Rahill co-wrote and starred in Rap World, a feature-film collaboration between Rahill and fellow comedians Conner O'Malley and Jack Bensinger, which was filmed on weekends for two to three years, resulting in over 70 hours of footage, and appeared in the A24 film Friendship.
+On The Paper, Rahill plays Travis Bienlien, a Softees employee and part-time reporter for the titular paper, and was given sole writing credit on episode six, titled "Churnalism."
+Most recently, he appeared in the 2026 film Primetime and as Maddie's husband Jake in Maddie's Secret.

 On the podcast Joy Tactics, Rahill and fellow comedians Jack Bensinger and Nate Varrone play "heightened" versions of themselves while trying to stay on one topic per episode.